Instruction in Latin: Mainland China and Taiwan

 Latin was one of the things which were taught by the Jesuits.
 A school was established by them for this purpose.
 A diplomatic delegation found a local who composed a letter in fluent Latin.

-Latin is a rare language in Asia, including Taiwan.
-There are fewer than five universities offering Latin curriculum.
+Fewer than five universities are offering a Latin curriculum in Asia.

 As a Catholic university, Fu Jen University is the most important school to offer the Latin curriculum in Taiwan.
-It offers short-term Latin courses with dormitory in summer vacation and even attracts many students from mainland China.
+It offers short-term Latin courses with a dormitory in summer vacation and even attracts many students from mainland China.

 In China many universities offer Latin courses.
 At Beijing Foreign Studies University since 2009 there is a Centre for Latin Studies called Latinitas Sinica.

-Independent study

-A number of people interested in Latin do not have access to formal instruction.
-In many countries, Latin has fallen out of favour in schools and colleges.
-As a result, there is a growing demand for resources allowing people to study Latin independently.
-Online study groups offer a certain degree of guidance to independent learners.
-The beginners' textbook Wheelock's Latin is particularly well-adapted to independent study because of its clear and comprehensive instructions, its numerous exercises, the included answer key, and the wealth of supplementary and third-party aids adapted to the textbook.
-Lingua Latina Per Se Illustrata by Hans Henning Ørberg is an instructional book that teaches Latin entirely in Latin.
-A teacher's guide and other support materials are available, including a spoken version of the book.
-There is useful public domain material online for learning Latin, including old school textbooks, readers, and grammars such as Meissner's Latin Phrasebook.
-There are also a number of online courses, such as Avitus' Schola Latina Universalis and Molendinarius' Latin-only YouTube course, Cursum Latinum, and the Latinum Podcast.